jssolichin/terminal-development-startup-kit/readme.md

 Usage
 -----
 ###.vimrc
-There's too many things to list out on what the list of installed packages will do, so I recommend you check out each package installed from the list of features above and see what they can do.
+There are too many things to list out on what the list of installed packages will do, so I recommend you check out each package installed from the list of features above and see what they can do.
 Most should work magically, but here are some functions that you may find to be a great starting point.

 As always, you can press `tab` to autocomplete.
 Press `:` to type in commands to ViM

 Autoformat a file

     :AutoFormat

-Fuzzy search a file `ctrl+p` Then open the file in a new tab by pressing `t` Open a tree list of the folder
+Fuzzy search a file `ctrl+p` Then open the file in a new tab by pressing `t`

+Open a tree list of the folder

     :NerdTREE

 Changing between panes (h,j,k,l being directions that one uses in ViM)

-    `ctrl+[h,j,k,l]`
+    ctrl+[h,j,k,l]

 ###.tmux.conf
 The above key combo should also switch between panes.
 Thus those buttons can allow you to switch between ViM and Tmux panes seamlessly.